Home » Meaningful Minutes » 5 Ways US Interest Rate Hike Affects India

-Earlier, there were worries that such a hike could lead to large-scale foreign outflows from India leading to a market crash.
+Earlier, there were worries that a hike by the Federal Reserve (the US central bank) could lead to large-scale foreign outflows from India leading to a market crash.
 However, Indian stocks took the announcement in stride.
 Markets opened higher after the announcement.

 Keeping this new development in mind, here’s how you can play the markets: